backdrop-contrib/slick/README.txt

 Dropped workaround for "on demand" lazyLoad.
 The issue is no longer valid.
 However if the issue persists at your end, please try two possible fixes below.
 Related old info:
-Default lazyLoad "on demand" may have issue to generate newly created images, causing 403.
+Default lazyLoad "ondemand" may have issue to generate newly created images, causing 403.
 Maybe related to itok: https://www.drupal.org/drupal-7.20-release-notes Possible fixes without compromising security: